rome/tools/website/src/pages/lint/rules/noUndeclaredVariables.md

 # noUndeclaredVariables (since v0.10.0)

-Prevents the usage of variables that haven't been declared inside the document
+Prevents the usage of variables that haven't been declared inside the document.

+If you need to allow-list some global bindings, you can use the [`javascript.globals`](/configuration/#javascriptglobals) configuration.

 ## Examples